KingSora/OverlayScrollbars/README.md

 | :--- | :--- |
 | `[timeout?: number, maxWait?: number, leading?: boolean] \| number \| null` | `[33, 99]` |

-Debounce updates which were triggered by a Event registered in the `update.elementEvents` option.
+Debounce updates which were triggered by an event registered in the `update.elementEvents` option.

 ### `update.debounce.env`